Jump to a section

 - Respect personal space and boundaries

-- It's okay to walk away from unwanted conversations
+- It is okay to walk away from unwanted conversations

 Staying Safe as a Solo Attendee